Isa1Maria/login-register/Instructions.md

 -Click on the phrase "Login here" and it will change to the Login menu;

--After you enter your email and your password, click on the button "Login" that will redirect you to the main page where you can see a plan screen with an image;
+-After you enter your email and your password, click on the button "Login" that, if it's correct, it will redirect you to the main page where you can see a plan screen with an image, if not, an error message will appear "There is no user record corresponding to this identifier.
+The user may have been deleted."

 -In case you want to logout, on your top-right corner you will find a button "Logout" that when clicked will send you back to the login menu.